PACKING FOR A SAFARI: THE ESSENTIALS

 Socks that cover your ankles if you plan on doing bushwalks or staying at a non-luxury camp.

 Tweezers.
 Nature can be spiky.
-It's always a good idea to pack a pair of tweezers to remove thorns from your body and such.
+It's always a good idea to pack a pair of tweezers to remove thorns.

 TECHNOLOGY & PHOTOGRAPHY